rsrivatsan01/augmented-reality/README.md

 - UI redesign

 Focus only on making the selected largest text box track the real-world text smoothly using ARCore pose updates and a dedicated tracking layer.

+Current status:

+- Camera works
+- OCR works
+- Largest text box selection works

+Problem:

+The selected text boundary box is rendered in screen space only.

+When the camera moves, the box does not remain attached to the real-world object containing the text.

+The box behaves like a UI overlay instead of an AR object.

+---

+GOAL

+Convert the selected text target into a tracked AR world-space target.

+The boundary box must remain attached to the real object while the camera moves.

+---

+REQUIRED IMPLEMENTATION

+When OCR selects the largest text box:

+1. Compute the center point of the detected text box.

+2. Perform an ARCore hit test using the center screen coordinate.

+3. If a valid hit result exists:

+   - Plane
+   - Depth point
+   - Feature point

+4. Create an ARCore Anchor.

+5. Store this anchor as the active text target.

+---

+TRACKING

+Do not store only screen coordinates.

+Store:

+- Anchor
+- Pose
+- Tracking state

+Every AR frame:

+1. Get current camera pose.
+2. Get anchor pose.
+3. Transform anchor pose into screen coordinates.
+4. Update boundary box position.

+The boundary box should be rendered using the current projected anchor position.

+---

+RENDERING

+The boundary box must be derived from:

+Anchor Pose
+→ World Coordinates
+→ Camera Coordinates
+→ Screen Coordinates

+Do not reuse stale OCR coordinates after lock.

+OCR coordinates are only used to create the initial anchor.

+---

+LOST TRACKING

+If:

+anchor.getTrackingState() != TRACKING

+temporarily hide the box.

+When tracking resumes:

+show the box again.

+---

+UPDATES

+OCR should run only occasionally.

+AR tracking should run every frame.

+The box position should be updated from the anchor pose continuously.

+---

+SUCCESS CRITERIA

+1. Point camera at a sign.

+2. Largest text box detected.

+3. Anchor created.

+4. Move camera left.

+Expected:
+Boundary box remains attached to sign.

+5. Move camera right.

+Expected:
+Boundary box remains attached to sign.

+6. Move closer.

+Expected:
+Boundary box scales naturally.

+7. Move farther.

+Expected:
+Boundary box scales naturally.

+8. Rotate device.

+Expected:
+Boundary box remains attached to the text object.

+The boundary box must behave like an AR object in the world, not a screen overlay.